Free Case Converter Tool - Uppercase, Lowercase, Title Case & More

 Example: "This is a standard sentence.
 It looks like this."

 This is the standard grammatical format for most written languages.
 The first letter of the first word in every sentence is capitalized, while the rest of the text is in lowercase (except for proper nouns).
-Use this for:
+Use this for body text, emails, and reports.

 2. Lower Case